ExcellentDarkTea/Streamlit-Weather-Forecasting-Model-AUS/README.md

 ### 4. Open in your browser

-You can use the (link)[https://excellentdarktea-streamlit-weather-forecasting-model-app-kngdng.streamlit.app] to use the app/
+You can use the [link](https://excellentdarktea-streamlit-weather-forecasting-model-app-kngdng.streamlit.app) to use the app.

 ## Usage